Calgary West: 1951 by-election

-1949 general election
+1917–1949

 Note: Progressive Conservative vote is compared to "National Government" vote in 1940 election.
 Social Credit vote is compared to New Democracy vote in 1940 election.

-1940 general election

 Note: "National Government" vote is compared to Conservative vote in 1935 election.
 New Democracy vote is compared to Social Credit vote in 1935 election.

 Note: Conservative vote is compared to Unionist vote in 1917 election.